Using Destination Logic

 - Discussion Tab: Allows you to send participants to the Discussions tab.
 This is useful for encouraging participants to engage in a socialized discussion.

-It’s important to note that if you plan on sending participants to another activity (or to the discussion tab) and do not want to require them to return and complete the original activity, you should also select Complete Activity under the destination field.
-This will ensure that participants don’t need to return to complete the remainder of this Activity
+It’s important to note that if you plan on sending participants to another activity (or to the Discussion tab) and do not want to require them to return and complete the original activity, you should also select Complete Activity under the destination field.
+This will ensure that participants don’t need to return to complete the remainder of this Activity.

 Using Destination Logic in a Prompt Task